 Now for a hotel, location is always an important aspect of its operations and marketing.
 Depending on your market, location based keywords including either city or country (or both) are likely to be an important part of your SEO strategy.
 For more information on location based keywords and how to find them check our recent article on how to find and choose the best keywords for your hotel.

-For this article we are going to focus on optimising your Google My Business profile which has some data points specific to the hotel industry and a number of best practices for hotels in particular.
+For this article we are going to focus on optimising your Google My Business (GMB) profile which has some data points specific to the hotel industry and a number of best practices for hotels in particular.
 Following these best practices will ensure your GMB hotel listing is set up for success.
 If it all seems too complicated, we should mention now that local SEO setup is also included in our hotel SEO service packages, so feel to reach out of you need assistance.
 Ok then, Let’s get started!

 Optimising your GMB listing for local SEO success is largely the same for any local business, be it a hotel, a restaurant or a digital marketing agency like ours!
 Over time, Google’s map based ecosystem has evolved to allow certain business types more granular data specific to them.

 Restaurants have the ability to add their menus, and hotels have the ability to markup their room and property amenities.
 Local SEO in regards Google map listings is not a set it and forget it process, the ability for users to add reviews and even send suggested edits mean a hotelier needs to have a process in place to monitor their listing for changes and to stay ahead of the ever changing local SEO game!

 Don’t worry, it is not too difficult.
 Follow these steps which will take you from initial setup to efficient monitoring of your Google My Business listing and rest easy, secure in the knowledge that a good percentage of your competitors are likely nowhere near as organised!